Hillaal/Practicing-C-/Question-35/README.md

- ###  In this challenge write a function to add two floating numbers.
-Determine the integer floor of the sum.
-The floor is the truncated floatvalue, anything after the decimal point is dropped.
-For instance floor(1.1+3.05)=floor(4.15)=4
+ ###  Write a C Function that calculate the Fibonacci series using recursive method.
+The Fibonacci Series : 0,1,1,2,3,5,8,13,21,…